-For these 2 templates, a new user selectable keyword Observation Category has been introduced and should be set to PRE-IMAGE in the above-mentioned cases only.
+For these 2 templates, a user selectable keyword Observation Category is available and should be set to PRE-IMAGE in the above-mentioned cases only.
 By default this parameter is set to SCIENCE.
-Failure set this keyword properly will result in delays to process and deliver the pre-imaging data.
+Failure to set this keyword properly will result in delays to process and deliver the pre-imaging data.